WeblateOrg/weblate/docs/admin/continuous.rst

 For Hosted Weblate there is a dedicated push user registered on GitHub, Bitbucket and GitLab (with username :guilabel:`weblate` and named :guilabel:`Weblate push user`).
-You need to add this user as a collabolator and give him permissions to push to your repository.
+You need to add this user as a collaborator and give him permissions to push to your repository.
 Let us know when you've done so and we will enable pushing changes from Hosted Weblate for you.